MysteryPancake/Shitgrid/README.md

 The backend is written in JavaScript using Express.

-It doesn't use a database for now.
-It just uses basic file storage with `assets.json` and `tasks.json`.
+It doesn't use a database for now, just basic file storage in `assets.json` and `tasks.json`.

 <img src="images/web_backend_uml.png">